 piyaji recipe

-Piyaji recipe (onion pakoda)
+Piyaji recipe (onion pakoda) : A Crispy and Delectable Delight

-piyaji is a deep-fried Indian snack of crispy and tasty onion fritters made with gram flour (besan), spices, and herbs.
+Piyaji is a deep-fried Indian snack of crispy and tasty onion fritters made with gram flour (besan), spices, and herbs.
 Also called Onion Pakora these are a popular Indian street food as well.

-Onion pakoda or piyaji is prepared differently in different parts of India, like many other Indian dishes.
+Onion pakoda or Piyaji is prepared differently in different parts of India, like many other Indian dishes.
 It’s a snack that tastes great and is simple to make.
 I offer two tasty variations of the recipe.

 You can serve Onion Pakoda with some fried salted green chilies and green chutney or sweet chutney.
 This whole combo can also be served with Indian chai.

-Ingredient for piyaji recipe
+Ingredient for Piyaji recipe

 • 2 onions – medium to large-sized